CodeHub-ui/LMCS/README.md

 # 📚 ALMS – Automated Library Management System

-ALMS is a Java-based desktop application designed to automate and modernize library operations.
+ALMS (Automated Library Management System) is a Java-based desktop application developed to automate and modernize library operations.
-The system supports **barcode-based book scanning** and **RFID card-based user authentication**, making library transactions faster and more secure.
+The system integrates **barcode-based book scanning** and **RFID card-based user authentication**, enabling fast, secure, and error-free library transactions.

-The application consists of two independent portals: **🛠️ Admin Portal** and **👤 User Portal**, connected to a centralized database.
+The project consists of **two independent desktop applications**:
+- 🛠️ **Admin Portal (EXE)**
+- 👤 **User Portal (EXE)**

+A lightweight **website is used only as a distribution platform** to download and install these desktop portals easily.

 ---

 ## 📌 Project Overview

-Traditional library systems rely heavily on manual data entry, which is time-consuming and error-prone.
+Traditional library systems rely heavily on manual book handling and user verification, which is time-consuming and prone to errors.
-ALMS eliminates this by introducing:
+ALMS automates the entire library workflow by combining desktop applications with hardware integration.

+### ✅ Key Highlights
-- 📷 **Barcode scanning for books**
+- 📷 Barcode-based book scanning
-- 🪪 **RFID card based user login**
+- 🪪 RFID card-based user authentication

-Admins manage the complete system, while users interact through a secure and automated process.
+- 🖥️ Separate Admin and User desktop applications
+- 🌐 Website used as a centralized download hub

+> Note: The website does **not** perform any library operations.
+> All core functionalities are handled by the desktop applications.

 ---

+## 🌐 Website Role (Important)

+The website included in the project is used **only for distribution purposes**.

+### ✅ Website Responsibilities
+- Provides download links for:
+  - 🛠️ Admin Portal (`Admin.exe`)
+  - 👤 User Portal (`User.exe`)
+- Helps install the application on multiple systems
+- Acts as a central access point for updated builds

+### ❌ Website Does NOT
+- Manage users or books
+- Connect to the database
+- Perform issue or return actions

+---

 ## 🏗️ System Architecture

-- 🖥️ JavaFX-based desktop application
+- 🖥️ JavaFX-based desktop applications
-- 🔐 Separate Admin and User portals
+- 🔐 Role-based access (Admin / User)
 - 🗄️ Centralized MySQL database
 - 🧩 MVC (Model–View–Controller) architecture
 - 📷 Barcode scanner integration
-- 🪪 RFID-based user authentication
+- 🪪 RFID-based authentication
 - 🔒 Secure session handling

 ---